thisdot/open-source/libs/ng-utils/README.md

-# secure-image-pipe
+# ng-utils

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test secure-image-pipe` to execute the unit tests.
+Run `nx test ng-utils` to execute the unit tests.